EphemeralElixir/Unplanned/README.md

 #### Front-End Code Base
 The front end views are broken up into multiple components, which are named by their purposes.

+1. Data is stored, maintained, and dispatched from the redux store
+1. Most of the event and socket request handlers are stored inside Socket.jsx, which also serves as the parent component that renders the entire app.
+1. Each component may have their own functions and handlers as well, since they are only used inside their individual component.

 - The components related to the main landing page (splash) are grouped together inside the splash/ directory.
 - The components related to the meeting/rejecting requests are grouped inside the meeting/ directory.

 #### Server-side Code Base

-The server-side code is a lot simpler compared to the front-end -- it shouldn't take too long to understand the code and how it relates to the front end.
+The server-side code is a lot simpler compared to the front-end.
 Here's the gist of it:
 1. Most of the heavy-duty work is in socket.js
 1. In order to maintain a real-time storage of all users that are currently online at one time, we use what we call a "master" activeUsers object on the server side (line 3 of server/config/socket.js).
   1. The user's data (containing their name, image url, bio, phone number, facebook ID) is stored in here using their unique socket ID, which is generated on every unique connection.